 We are thrilled to welcome Dr. Padegimas to our team.
 Dr. Padegimas has exceptional training and brings her unique clinical expertise in the areas of cardio-oncology and general cardiovascular disease in women.

-Below is an interview where she introduces herself and shares why she enjoys the field of cardiology.
+Below she introduces herself and shares why she enjoys the field of cardiology.

 I grew up in Woodbury, Connecticut, and attended Yale University where I majored in Molecular, Cellular, and Developmental Biology.
 I attended medical school in St. Louis at Washington University School of Medicine.
 I then returned to the east coast to complete an Internal Medicine residency at Hospital of the University of Pennsylvania in Philadelphia, PA.
 I remained there to do my Cardiovascular fellowship, serve as chief fellow, and complete additional fellowships in Cardio-Oncology and Advanced Echocardiography.